SrParavel/health-profile/README.md

 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/package.json'>package.json</a></b></td>
-				<td>- The `risk-app/package.json` file defines project dependencies and scripts for building, previewing, and developing the application<br>- It manages packages like Astro, React, Tailwind CSS, and others essential for the project's frontend development.</td>
+				<td>- The `risk-app/package.json` file manages dependencies and scripts for the project<br>- It orchestrates development, building, and previewing tasks using Astro, React, Tailwind CSS, and other libraries<br>- This file plays a crucial role in setting up the project environment and facilitating seamless development workflows.</td>
 			</tr>
 			</table>
 			<details>